Nokhal/BG3-Modlist-Installer/README.md

 # BG3 Modlist Installer

+A user-friendly modlist installer that allows you to download and install Baldur's Gate 3 modlists from multiple mod websites with just a few clicks

 ## For users

 Extract the zip file to a new folder with enough disk space, then double-click launchme.bat